Boulton Paul Balliol: Operational history

 During 1950, several pre-production Balliols were delivered to the RAF's Central Flying School for evaluation purposes.
 However, due to the change in air training policy, the Balliol was only ever delivered to a single Flying Training School, No. 7 at RAF Cottesmore, where the type promptly replaced their Harvards.
 Numerous examples were also operated at the RAF College, Cranwell, until it was replaced there by the de Havilland Vampire T.Mk 11 in 1956.
 The Balliol also saw limited squadron service from 1953 with No. 288 Squadron, based at RAF Middle Wallop.
 Operations with the type continued until the squadron was disbanded in September 1957.

 The Sea Balliol served with 781 squadron at Lee-on-Solent and 1843 Squadron RNVR at Abbotsinch.
 The final example was delivered during December 1954.
 The last remaining active Sea Balliols stationed at Abbotsinch with withdrawn around September 1963.

 In addition to its primary use as a trainer aircraft, several Balliols were operated for other purposes, including as test aircraft.
 In this capacity, one aircraft participated in the flight testing of radar absorbent coatings.

 The majority of Balliols were delivered to the domestic military services, however export arrangements were also sought out by the manufacturer.
-The Royal Ceylon Air Force were ultimately be the only export customer for the type, opting to procure a batch of 12 Balliol Mk.2s for its training purposes; of these, seven were drawn from cancelled contracts for the RAF and the remainder from RAF reserves, the latter being replaced by a further five production aircraft.
+The Royal Ceylon Air Force were ultimately the only export customer for the type, opting to procure a batch of 12 Balliol Mk.2s for its training purposes; of these, seven were drawn from cancelled contracts for the RAF and the remainder from RAF reserves, the latter being replaced by a further five production aircraft.